a-kenji/flake-edit/README.md

           Checks for potential errors in the setup --ref-or-rev <REF_OR_REV>
           Pin to a specific ref_or_rev
+      --diff
+          Print a diff of the changes, will set the apply flag to false --apply
+          Whether to apply possible changes
   -h, --help
           Print help
   -V, --version